zhangxin00/zhangxin00.github.io/_pages/about.md

 ### News!
 - [2025/09] I will be a research intern at Huawei 2012 Lab this winter.
-- [2025/08] Received a student travel grant from CHES 2025.
-See you in Kuala Lumpur!
+- [2025/09] Our paper “MUXLeak: Exploiting Multiplexers as a Power Side Channel against Multi-tenant FPGAs” has been published in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD).
 - [2025/06] "Achilles" has been awarded the "Honorable Mentions" by Usenix Security 2025 (Top 6% of the accepted papers).
-- [2025/04] Our paper "Practical Opcode-based Fault Attack on AES-NI" has been accepted by CHES 2025.
+- [2025/06] Our paper “Fantastic Interrupts and Where to Find Them: Exploiting Non-movable Interrupts on x86” has been published in IEEE Transactions on Information Forensics and Security (TIFS).
 - [2025/02] Three papers, "LeakyDSP", "AmpereBleed", and "ZK-Hammer" have been accepted by DAC 2025.
 See you in San Francisco!
-- [2025/01] Our paper "HyperHammer: Breaking Free from KVM-Enforced Isolation" has been accepted by ASPLOS 2025.
-- [2025/01] Our paper "Achilles: A Formal Framework of Leaking Secrets from Signature Schemes via Rowhammer" has been accepted by Usenix Security 2025.
 - [2024/10] Excited to start my visit at NUS!
 You can find me at COM3-0217 (Systems & Networking Lab).
 - [2024/02] Our paper "ThermalScope: A Practical Interrupt Side Channel Attack Based On Thermal Event Interrupts" has been accepted by DAC 2024.
 - [2023/10] Our paper "SegScope: Probing Fine-grained Interrupts via Architectural Footprints" has been accepted by HPCA 2024.